-The auto industry has dealt with several changes in recent years, largely in response to new spending habits and expectations of millennials both as consumers and employees.
-While dealerships have made great strides in connecting with this new generation of consumers, many businesses are still in need of significant improvement to retain their employees.
-In fact, the employee turnover rate within the industry is currently at an average of 67 percent according to the NADA Dealership Workforce Study, correlating to an industry loss of billions of dollars annually with the average dealership suffering an average of half a million dollars lost each year.
+The auto industry has dealt with several changes in recent years, in response to new spending habits of today’s consumers, and the expectations of modern employees.
+While dealerships have made great strides in connecting with this new generation of consumers, many are still struggle to retain their employees.
+In fact, the employee turnover rate within the industry is currently at an average of 67 percent, according to the NADA Dealership Workforce Study.
+This correlates to an industry loss of billions of dollars, annually.

-Another factor accounting for the loss in dealership employee retention is the changing landscape for consumers.
-Instead of going into a dealership and meeting with a salesperson when looking for a new car, customers are now spending up to 11 hours researching online and less than four hours inside a dealership speaking with a representative.
-With significantly fewer trips to a dealership, the salesperson has less of an opportunity to interact with, and push product on, customers.
-This new lack of negotiation skills, however, provides dealerships with the opportunity to hire a more diverse, and perhaps qualified, pool of candidates.
+An additional factor accounting for the loss in dealership employee retention is the changing consumer landscape.
+Instead of going into a dealership when looking for a new car, customers are spending hours researching online.
+Less than four hours is spent inside a dealership, speaking with a representative.
+With significantly fewer trips being made to the dealership, a salesperson has less of an opportunity to interact with and sell to customers.

 Retention issues impact sales

-According to AlignMark Corporation, there are four main categories to help employers quantify the expense associated with employee turnover:
+According to AlignMark Corporation, there are four main categories to quantify the expense associated with employee turnover:

 - Separation – unemployment compensation, exit interview costs, etc.